 However, when the winter season hits high demand, it usually overwhelms salt providers just when the roads need them most.
 At Draglam Salt, we offer a winter sand and bulk salt mixture, or various pure salt and deicing products.

-To ensure you have access to your preferred product to keep roads clear, it’s critical to arrange to your salt order ahead of the first winter freeze.
+To ensure you have access to your preferred product to keep roads clear, it’s critical to arrange for your salt order ahead of the first winter freeze.
 Be sure your roads are as safe as possible – even if the season starts earlier than predicted.
 At Draglam Salt, it’s never too early to give us a call at our 24 Hour Salt Hotline: 1-888-907-SALT.
 We’re happy to deliver your salt or pick it up at one of our 12 locations throughout the GTA.